Since 2016, the payments provider has allowed shoppers to borrow from it to make purchases, allowing PayPal to function as an online-only credit card.

-Providing you spend more than £150 in a single transaction, PayPal Credit gives you four months interest-free to pay it off.
+If you spend more than £99 in a single transaction, PayPal Credit gives you four months interest-free to pay it off.

-Getting finance at a store’s check out isn’t new, of course, and Argos, John Lewis and many others offer interest-free payment periods, many up to twelve months.
+Getting finance at a store’s checkout isn’t new, of course, and Argos among many other retailers offer interest-free payment periods, many up to 12 months.

-However, each of these involves filling in a form and a full credit check: with PayPal Credit you need only do this once, and not have to keep several different payment plans in mind.
+But each of these involves filling in a form and a full credit check: with PayPal Credit you need only do this once, and don't have to keep several payment plans in mind.

-Furthermore, having the freedom to shop anywhere that accepts PayPal (excluding a few gambling outlets) makes it more likely you’ll find the cheapest version of what you’re looking for.
+Furthermore, having the freedom to shop anywhere that accepts PayPal makes it more likely you’ll find the cheapest version of what you’re looking for.